African-American women in the civil rights movement: Diane Nash

-Diane Nash helped continue the efforts of the Freedom Riders, protestors objecting against segregated public transportation.
+Diane Nash, the chairman of the Nashville Student Movement, helped organize the Nashville sit-ins, continued the Freedom Rides which protested objecting against segregated public transportation.
 In Alabama, the efforts of this group almost halted due to a violent attack on this organization.
-However, Nash urged an Alabama SCLC executive that citizen violence should not stop the Freedom Riders' efforts and, thus, the goals of the civil rights movement.
-Her involvement helped continue their efforts and aligned the wishes of the people with those in decision-making positions of power.
+However, Nash told the Nashville Student Movement and an Alabama SCLC executive that citizen violence should not stop the Freedom Riders' efforts and, thus, the goals of the civil rights movement.

 Ella Baker (1903–1986)

 Ella Baker served as a temporary director of the Southern Christian Leadership Conference, serving as a bridge leader responsible for connecting participants with formal modes of power.
 Through the SNCC, she created networks for student activists who wished to contribute to the organization.
 She granted these activists rotating positions of power, giving the community access to power within the movement.

+The nonhierarchical organization and group-centered leadership philosophy of SNCC were developed by Ella Baker.
+Executive committees and rotating chairmen served as forms of leadership.
+The intention was not for SNCC to take the lead in a community, but rather to develop leadership within it.
+Baker's theory served as the foundation for SNCC's community mobilization initiatives.
+When SNCC workers arrived in a community, they tried to improve upon what was already there in order to establish local leadership.

 Baker also noted the importance of women within the movement, as she considers them critical actors and the "backbone" of the civil rights movement.

+Ella Baker also now has an organization named after her that empowers individuals with limited financial resources to foster strength and prosperity within local communities.